Table of Contents

 User Level | Entry-level/Enthusiast |

-Another cool feature of Pentax K-70 is its shake reduction functionality that allows capturing a clear picture even in sudden movements.
+Another cool feature of the Pentax K-70 is its shake reduction functionality that allows capturing a clear picture even in sudden movements.
 Sometimes, shaky hands spoil the capturing movements, in that case, Pentax K-70 assures you perfect images.
 However, it lacks a mechanical stabilization feature for its user.
 Apart from that, Microphone connectivity is another additional feature that helps photographers to adjust noise concerns.

 10. Nikon D3400